DarraghGeo/poker-bitvaljs/README.md

 ## Performance

-- Uses bitwise operations for maximum speed
+- **Optimized for browser environments** with efficient bitwise operations
-- Canonical key caching reduces redundant evaluations
+- Canonical key caching reduces redundant evaluations (may introduce ±0.5% margin of error)
 - Exhaustive enumeration for flop/turn (2 or fewer cards to come)
 - Monte Carlo simulation for preflop and river scenarios